How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 After living on 5 continents in various countries I can honestly say that “the perfect place” doesn’t exist.
 I often see travel bloggers and influencers (especially American ones) glorifying “living abroad” after only spending a month somewhere living out of Airbnb and not having to deal with what the actual residents deal with.

-There’s NOTHING wrong with living out of the suitcase as a digital nomad, but it doesn’t work for everyone – it’s perfect if you’re healthy, work fully online preferably from a country that pays in Dollars, Pounds, or Euros, and usually don’t have any dependents.
+There’s nothing wrong with living out of a suitcase as a digital nomad, but it doesn’t work for everyone.
+It’s perfect if you’re healthy, work fully online, preferably from a country that pays in Dollars, Pounds, or Euros, and usually don’t have any dependents.

-Truth be told, hopping places on a tourist visa isn’t for everyone and as we saw during covid it also doesn’t give you any guarantees and you might get stuck or kicked out of any place instantly.
+Truth be told, hopping places on a tourist visa isn’t for everyone.
+As we saw during COVID-19, it also doesn’t give you any guarantees, and you might get stuck or kicked out of any place instantly.

 Moving abroad legally is more than doable (tons of people do it every year), but it requires some serious planning and hassles you need to be ready for.